 PS Vue channels in Access plan:

-(nationwide): AMC, Animal Planet, BBC America, Bravo, Cartoon Network/Adult Swim, CNBC, CNN, Destination America, Discovery, Discovery Family, Disney Channel, Disney Jr, Disney XD, DIY Network, E!, ESPN, ESPN2, Food Network, FOX Business, FOX News, Freeform, FS1, FS2, FX, FXX, HGTV, HLN, Investigation Discovery, MSNBC, National Geographic, NBCSN, OWN, Oxygen, Pop, SCI, SyFy, TBS, TLC, TNT, Travel Channel, TruTV, USA, and We TV.
+(nationwide): AMC, Animal Planet, BBC America, Bravo, Cartoon Network/Adult Swim, CNBC, CNN, Cozi TV, Destination America, Discovery, Disney Channel, Disney Jr, Disney XD, DIY Network, E!, ESPN, ESPN2, Food Network, FOX Business, FOX News, Freeform, FS1, FS2, FX, FXX, HGTV, HLN, Investigation Discovery, MSNBC, National Geographic, NBCSN, OWN, Oxygen, PlayStation Emerging Filmmakers Program, Pop, SCI, Start TV, SyFy, TBS, TLC, TNT, Travel Channel, TruTV, USA, and We TV.

 Best for: budget-minded consumers looking for a solid selection of channels at the lowest price possible.